SMK121/aws-s3-boto3-task/README.md

 By completing this task, I was able to:

-- ⚙️ Install and configure AWS CLI on an Ubuntu EC2 instance
+- Install and configure AWS CLI
-- 🔑 Authenticate AWS services using AWS credentials
+- Authenticate AWS access using `aws configure`
-- 🪣 Create and manipulate S3 buckets using AWS CLI
+- Manage S3 storage using AWS CLI commands
-- 🐍 Set up a Python environment for AWS automation
+- Set up a Python virtual environment
-- 📦 Install and use the boto3 AWS SDK for Python
+- Install and use the boto3 AWS SDK
-- 📝 Create Python scripts to manage S3 resources
+- Create Python scripts to automate S3 operations
-- ⬆️ Upload and retrieve files from S3 using Python
-- 🗑️ Delete S3 objects and buckets programmatically
+- Upload, retrieve, and remove S3 objects programmatically

 ---

-# 🖥️ Environment Setup

-## ☁️ EC2 Instance

-The work was completed on an Ubuntu 24.04 LTS EC2 instance.

-Instance details:

-- 🐧 Operating System: Ubuntu 24.04 LTS
-- 💻 Instance Type: t3.micro
-- 🌍 AWS Region: eu-west-1

----

 # 🛠️ AWS CLI Setup

-## 📥 Install AWS CLI
+## Install AWS CLI

-AWS CLI was installed on the EC2 instance to allow interaction with AWS services from the command line.
+AWS CLI was installed on the Ubuntu EC2 instance to allow command-line interaction with AWS services.

 Commands used: